-When you are promised a "rate lock" from your lender, it means that you are guaranteed to keep a set interest rate for a determined period for the application process.
-This prevents you from going through your whole application process and discovering at the end that the interest rate has risen higher.
+When you are promised a "rate lock" from your lender, it means that you are guaranteed to keep a set interest rate over a determined period for the application process.
+This saves you from getting through your entire application process and finding out at the end that your interest rate has gone up.

-Although there might be a choice of rate lock periods (from 15 to 60 days), the longer spans are generally more expensive.
-A lending institution can agree to hold an interest rate and points for a longer period, like 60 days, but in exchange, the rate (and sometimes points) will be more than that of a rate lock of fewer days.
+Rate lock periods can vary in length, anywhere from fifteen to sixty days, with the longer period generally costing more.
+The lending institution will agree to lock in an interest rate and points for a longer period, like 60 days, but in exchange, the rate (and sometimes points) will be more than with a rate lock of a shorter period.

-In addition to going with the shorter rate lock period, there are more ways you may be able to attain the best rate.
-The larger down payment you can pay, the lower the rate will be, since you will be starting with more equity.
-You can pay points to bring down your rate over the life of the loan, meaning you pay more up front.
-One strategy that is a good option for many people is to pay points to improve the interest rate over the term of the loan.
-You'll pay more initially, but you will come out ahead in the end.
+There are more ways to get a reduced rate, in addition to choosing a shorter rate lock period.
+The bigger the down payment, the lower your interest rate will be, since you will have more equity from the start.
+You could choose to pay points to bring down your interest rate for the loan term, meaning you pay more initially.
+One strategy that makes financial sense for some is to pay points to bring the rate down over the life of the loan.
+You'll pay more up front, but you will save money, especially if you keep the loan for the full term.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.